Zelfior/reactflow_component/docs/index.md

 ```

-The result node input node is defined by the code below.
+The resulting input node is defined by the code below.

--   The inputs sum is displayed in a  ``pn.pane.Markdown`` object that is created and stored as class attribute.
+-   The sum of the inputs is displayed in a  ``pn.pane.Markdown`` object that is created and stored as class attribute.
 -   The node has one input port, which we decide to locate on the node left to be consistent with the float input node.
 -   The ``create`` function returns a column that centers the ``Markdown`` widget.
 -   In this case, the ``update`` function reads the list of nodes plugged at its ``input`` port: